adrian-bardossy/interview-ansible-terraform-assignment/README.md

 - Copy SSH key to  Ansible instance (`/home/ubuntu/`)
 - Upload git ansible config `ansible/` directory to Ansible instance
 - Generate `inventory.ini` from Terraform outputs and copy it to Ansible instance
+- Installs ansible just in case it wasn't installed in the bootstrap script on the instance
 - Run Ansible playbook on the ansible instance

 ## Ansible Configuration